-Pursuant to the Plan, options will be exercisable over periods of up to ten years as determined by the Board.
-In addition, options are required to have an exercise price no less than the closing market price of the Corporation's shares prevailing on the day that the option is granted less a discount of up to 25%, the amount of the discount varying with market price in accordance with the policies of the TSX-V. Pursuant to the Plan, the Board may from time to time authorize the issuance of options to directors, officers, employees and consultants of the Corporation and its subsidiaries or employees of companies providing management or consulting services to the Corporation or its subsidiaries.
+Pursuant to the Plan, options will be exercisable over periods of up to ten (10) years as determined by the Board.
+In addition, options are required by the Corporation to have an exercise price no less than the closing market price of the Corporation's shares prevailing on the day that the option is granted.
+Pursuant to the Plan, the Board may from time to time authorize the issuance of options to directors, officers, employees and consultants of the Corporation and its subsidiaries or employees of companies providing management or consulting services to the Corporation or its subsidiaries.
 The number of Common Shares which may be issued pursuant to options granted under the Plan will be a maximum of 10% of the issued and outstanding Common Shares at the time of the grant.
 In addition, the number of Common Shares which may be reserved for issuance to any one individual may not exceed 5% of the issued Common Shares on a yearly basis or 2% if the optionee is engaged in investor relations activities or is a consultant.
-Options granted under Plan will be subject to such vesting schedule as the Board may determine.
+Options granted under the Plan will be subject to such vesting schedule as the Board may determine.